C A R E E R

 Honors and Awards: Vermont Conservation Voters Rising Star (2019), Council of State Governments Robert L. Thompson Eastern Leadership Academy (2021), National Conference of State Legislatures Emerging Leaders Program (2021).

 Editor-in-Chief ● International Skiing History Association ● August 2010 to January 2021

 Editor-in-chief of Skiing History, bimonthly print and online journal of the nonprofit International Skiing History Association (ISHA).
-Plan, assign and edit all articles; research and procure relevant photos; supervise graphic designers and freelance writers; oversee editorial budget.
-Executive Director: Jan 2015 to Jan 2020: Oversaw ISHA’s daily operations.
+Planned, assigned and edited all articles; researched and procured relevant photos; supervised graphic designers and freelance writers; oversee editorial budget.
+Operations Director/Executive Director: Jan 2015 to Jan 2020: Oversaw ISHA’s daily operations.
 Direct responsibilities included membership retention, marketing, fundraising and managing a part-time staff.
 After 10 years with this wonderful nonprofit, serving in both part- and full-time roles, I resigned from ISHA in December 2020 to focus on my legislative work.

 Communications Director ● The BOMA Project ● August 2010 to December 2017

-As a part-time communications director, I developed all fundraising and communications materials for an innovative international nonprofit that implements poverty graduation program for ultra-poor women in rural Kenya, including grant proposals and reports, annual appeals and reports, quarterly reports, press releases and other materials.
+As a part-time communications director, I developed all fundraising and communications materials for an innovative international nonprofit that implements poverty graduation program for ultra-poor women in rural Kenya, including grant proposals and reports, annual appeals and reports, quarterly reports, press releases, fundraising campaigns and other materials.